Scientific name: Pfaffia paniculata

 These results support the effect and Pfaffia paniculata as sexual stimulants. on one another study the evaluated rats took Pfaffia paniculata powder dissolved in water for a few weeks and afterwards, plasma concentrations of sex hormones.
 The results showed high levels of hormones estradiol-17β, and progesterone in the plasma of rats.

 Intestinal inflammation: Pre-clinical studies investigated anti-inflammatory activity intestinal infection of Pfaffia paniculata in rats.
-The animals were divided into groups that received the drug, prednisolone or Pfaffia paniculata extract daily from 14 days before or 7 days after inflammation induction.
 Treatment with the dose of 200 mg / kg of Pfaffia extract was able to reduce macroscopic damage, and the lesion extent, myeloperoxidase activity, levels of proinflammatory cytokines and CRP, and maintained glutathione levels.
 Studies indicate that the protective effect of P. paniculata is related to oxidative stress and levels reduced CRP in the colon, to immunomodulation activity, evidenced by the reduced levels of IL-1β, INF-γ, TNF-α and IL-6.

 Anticancerigen: Studies have shown antineoplastic effects of extracts pfaffia paniculata in various animal and cellular models.
 The extracts inhibited growth of tumors in mice with Ehrlich tumor.
 Likewise, mice submitted to the hepatocarcinogenesis model and fed with Pfaffia powder show a reduction in incidence, mean area, and the number of pre-neoplastic lesions in the liver.
 In addition, it has been observed to have decreased cell proliferation and the induction of apoptosis, suggesting its chemopreventive activity. pffafia paniculata extract increased survival in rats with the form of Ehrlich tumor ascites and showed antiproliferative effects in human breast adenocarcinoma cells.